killuazoldyckreal/Spotify-Downloader/README.md

-# Spotify Playlist Downloader
+# Spotify Playlist Downloader with Zip Archive

-This program allows you to download the audio tracks from a Spotify playlist and save them as MP3 files.
-It utilizes the Spotify Web API and yt-dlp to achieve this functionality.
+This program allows you to download audio tracks from a Spotify playlist, save them as MP3 files, and create a zip archive of the downloaded songs.
+It utilizes the Spotify Web API and yt-dlp (YouTube-DL compatible).
 Follow the steps below to use the program successfully.

 ## Prerequisites